adrian-hyland/jsoncfg/README.md

 A value of zero will turn off indentation - the JSON content will be formatted using just spaces (without any comments).\
 This parameter is optional - if it is not given then an indentation size of 3 will be used.
 - `-utf{8|16be|16le}`\
-Set the type encoding to use for the JSON content.\
+Set the type of encoding to use for the JSON content.\
 `-utf8` will encode the JSON content using UTF-8.\
 `-utf16be` will encode the JSON content using UTF-16 (big endian).\
 `-utf16le` will encode the JSON content using UTF-16 (little endian).\